 How Worried Should We Be About The New U.K. Coronavirus Variant?

 A new variant of the coronavirus is sweeping through England.
-At the same time, the country is reporting a record-high number of COVID-19 cases – nearly 40,000 on December 23 — as well as surges in hospitalizations and deaths.
-In London last week, an estimated 2 percent of people in private households tested positive for COVID-19, the Independent reports.
+At the same time, the country is reporting a record-high number of COVID-19 cases – nearly 40,000 on Wednesday — as well as surges in hospitalizations and deaths.
+In London last week, an estimated 2% of people in private households tested positive for the coronavirus, The Independent reported.

 So the big question is: Are these events connected?
 Is the new variant causing this surge?